Which sports have resumed and when will the rest follow?

 The PGA Tour resumed in the US but a number of players withdrew from its events citing health concerns, and initial plans to allow some spectators at the Memorial Tournament in Ohio were scrapped.

-The European Tour resumed on July 9 with the Austrian Open, prior to a six-tournament ‘UK Swing’ behind closed doors, starting on Wednesday with the British Masters and continuing through to the UK Championship at the end of August.
+The European Tour resumed on July 9 with the Austrian Open, prior to a six-tournament ‘UK Swing’ behind closed doors, starting on Wednesday with the British Masters.

 Advertising